rissets/rs_timmer/README.md

             root /var/www/rs-timer/public; # Path to your public directory try_files $uri =404;
         }

-        # Next.js static assets (if not handled by proxy_pass to Next.js server itself)
-        location /_next/static {
-            # This path needs to correctly point to where Next.js serves its static files
-            # If using the standalone server, it handles its own static assets.
-            # If you're serving static assets directly from Nginx for optimization,
-            # you might need to adjust paths or ensure the Next.js server handles them.
-            # The proxy_pass above should generally cover this.
-        }
     }
     ```
     Enable the site and restart Nginx: